1014jorge/Quiz-Challenge/README.md

 # Acceptance Criteria
-/GIVEN I am taking a code quiz
+GIVEN I am taking a code quiz
-/WHEN I click the start button
+WHEN I click the start button
-/THEN a timer starts and I am presented with a question WHEN I answer a question
+THEN a timer starts and I am presented with a question WHEN I answer a question
 THEN I am presented with another question
 WHEN I answer a question incorrectly